My TM Experiences

 I first heard about TM® by reading the book about the Beatles, called “The Beatles” by Hunter Davies.
 I also read some articles in magazines about the Beatles and TM®.
 I remember that they talked about learning TM® and how it was beneficial in many areas of life.
 I was a real fan of the Beatles!
 I was also drawn to learn TM® because it came out of India and I was always drawn to things and ideas from India.
 I wanted to improve myself.
 I was extremely shy.
 When I was in high school I was so scared of speaking in front of even my small group of classmates that I would throw up on my way to the school bus on the day that I had speech class - I didn't force myself to do that, I just did because I was so nervous.
 I hardly talked, and people in my extended family called me the shy one; the quiet one.
 Also, even in High School I was searching for “something more” because I knew that there was more to life than what I saw on this, the physical plane of existence.
 I read several books including a book called “Yoga, Youth and Reincarnation” and I read several Edgar Cayce books.
 I wanted to learn more about reincarnation because I knew in my heart that reincarnation is reality.
 I became somewhat interested in learning more about Witchcraft as well, but never got very far with it.
 I did become interested in eating more healthy foods.

 I was sitting at my parents’ home, in Methuen, Massachusetts, one evening in 1974 reading the newspaper, and discovered that same evening there was a lecture at the library in Lawrence about TM®.
 I wanted to find out more about it.
 Initially I attended the two required Introductory meetings (required to learn TM®).
 The two TM® teachers who led the meetings were very sweet and adorable.
 I was totally sold out and hooked.
 Then I went through the interview process and was eventually initiated; I was taught the TM® technique.
 There is a very religious-looking procedure performed by the TM® teacher when one is initiated.
 It is called The Puja and includes chanting in front of an alter and placing of fruit, flowers and a white handkerchief brought by the new initiate on to the alter.
 They didn't tell me much about this beforehand except to have the items with me.
 I only discovered what they were for after I had paid my money and was in the room ready to be initiated.
 The TM® people say it is not a religion but I have experienced a lot of very religious-looking sessions.
 Check out my video on YouTube if you'd Like: http://www.youtube.com/watch?v=0smU-7FHzyE.
-Ignore the fact that YouTube says "This video may be inappropriate for some users."
+Ignore the fact that YouTube says this video is an "Age Restricted Video."
 The TM people don't like my video and one of them put a flag on it as inappropriate.
 It's a fine video.

 There is at least one Web site on the Internet by an ex-TM® teacher now that says that those who attend the Introductory Lectures are being hypnotized. http://www.suggestibility.org/.
 I've also read that the Puja routine is actually hypnosis.
 Some people also say that TM® is a hypnosis technique; that we are hypnotized when we practice TM®.
 Is this true?
 I don’t know yet for sure, but I feel that it's true.
 There are also Web sites that say that TM® is a cult group.
 I do also think this is true, that many of the people who have joined the TM® Organization and become obsessed with “doing their program” regularly and with doing what Maharishi Mahesh Yogi - Founder of the TM Organization - says to do are part of a cult group.
 But I don’t think the people who only meditate 20 minutes twice a day (or less) are part of a cult group.